Population articles

 What is the US poverty rate?

-About 10.6% of the population as of 2024.
+The poverty rate was about 10.6% of the US population as of 2024.
 The poverty rate is the percentage of people whose household income falls below the poverty threshold set by the government.
 It measures the percentage of people in households that don’t earn enough to pay for basic needs like food, housing, and healthcare.
 In 2024, 35.9 million people lived in poverty.